dotlang/language/manual.md

 A struct (Similar to struct in C), represents a set of related binding definitions which can have values (e.g. you can define lambda bindings inside a struct and specify value for them).
 To provide a value for a struct, you can use either a typed struct literal (e.g. `Type{.field1=value1, .field2=value2, ...}`, note that field names are mandatory, or an untyped struct literal (e.g. `{value1, value2, value3, ...}`).

-You can use `.0,.1,.2,...` notation to access fields inside an untyped struct (Example 7).
+You can use `.0,.1,.2,...` notation to access unnamed fields inside a struct(Example 7).

 You can provide values for struct fields when you create bindings of their type.
 Note that for fields that get value upon struct declaration, they will have closure access to struct fields.